jeff-winn/sample-http-application/README.md

 <script src="http://localhost:3000/js/my-lib.js"></script>
 ```
 This references the `my-lib.js` file from app-parent such that the necessary hooks for app-parent to function are loaded into the child.

+The child may then `parent.postMessage(...)` back to the app-parent for changes that occur within the child.